 Duration: 50 minutes

 Registration essential at the information desk found at the museum’s entrance, half an hour prior to the start time.
-Strictly limited to 30 visitors per session.
+Strictly limited to 10 visitors per session.
+Note** – it is a pre-requisite that you bring your own protective face mask to participate in the gallery walk

 Every Friday evening from 8pm until midnight

-Some of the city’s best Jazz musicians perform at the Acropolis Museum Restaurant every Friday evening.
-Guests will enjoy dinner and live Jazz performances with magnificent views of the Acropolis.
-For Friday night reservations, please contact the restaurant during Museum opening hours on +30 210 9000915.
+Some of the city’s best musicians perform at the Acropolis Museum Restaurant every Friday evening.
+Guests will enjoy the soothing sounds of the piano with magnificent views of the Acropolis whilst dining from the contemporary seasonal Greek menu.
+For Friday night reservations, please contact the restaurant during Museum opening hours on +30 210 9000 915.

 Learn more about the Acropolis Museum and what you’ll see here.